marionmck/My-Coding-Projects/README.md

 ### API

 I developed an API and documentation website for the CHI2018 conference.
 The API enables users to retrieve data about venues and events, with filtering capabilities for customised queries.
-Furthermore, the documentation website provides clear instructions on how to interact with the API.
+Furthermore, the documentation website provides clear instructions on how to interact with the API and is responsive for mobile devices.

 #### Key Features